Understanding My Credit Score | Explaining Credit Scores

 How do credit scores work?

-What can affect your credit score?
+What affects your credit score?

 Your credit history

-Your credit age and types
+Your credit types and agreement duration age

 Your total debt and credit utilisation